Call now in confidence immediate help & advice 24/7

 • Level 4: Intensive Inpatient Treatment

-Patients who are suffering from a mild form of addiction typically undergo outpatient treatment, and those suffering moderately from addiction typically undergo intensive outpatient or inpatient treatment.
+Patients who are suffering from a mild form of addiction typically undergo outpatient treatment, and those suffering moderately from addiction typically undergo intensive outpatient or inpatient rehab treatment.

-Those who are suffering from severe forms of addiction should undergo inpatient or even intensive inpatient treatment.
+Those who are suffering from severe forms of addiction should undergo inpatient rehab or even intensive inpatient treatment.

-Addiction specialists will use ASAM’s Placement Criteria, which is a multi-dimensional substance screening tool to help determine what form of care they should undergo.
+Addiction specialists will use ASAM’s Placement Criteria, which is a multi-dimensional substance screening tool to help determine what form of rehab care they should undergo.

 • Relapse Potential: How likely are the patients to relapse?